Basis of your participation - Privacy Notice for UK Biobank Participants

-UK Biobank stores all your data securely and to the highest industry and professional standards.
+UK Biobank and its appointed data processors store your data securely and to the highest industry and professional standards.
 It undertakes regular testing of its IT systems to ensure that they are robust.
-UK Biobank also commissions external experts to test the security of our systems.
+UK Biobank also commissions external experts to test the security of its systems.

-Only UK Biobank has access to participants’ data with the personal identifiers (which is necessary in order to allow us to add more information about each participant as it becomes available) and we restrict the number of individuals within UK Biobank who have access to these personal identifiers.
+Only a limited number of people working for UK Biobank or its appointed processors have access to participants’ data with the personal identifiers (which is necessary in order to allow us to interact with you and add more information about each participant as it becomes available).
+These individuals are subject to strict confidentiality provisions and are required to undertake regular data security training.

 Retention of data

 UK Biobank will store participants’ data for as long as it has a legitimate interest in doing so.
-The UK Biobank project is a long-term study and participants’ data will be kept for the duration of the project as set out in the consent provided by each participant who joined UK Biobank.
-However, should a participant wish to leave UK Biobank they can do so at any time.
+The UK Biobank project is a long-term study and participants’ data will be kept for the duration of the project.
+However, should a participant wish to leave UK Biobank they can do so at any time (please see below).

 Data Protection Officer

 We have a Data Protection Officer ("DPO") who can be contacted with any questions or concerns relating to UK Biobank’s approach to data protection and the UK GDPR.
 Please write to the DPO using firstname.lastname@example.org or via post: The Data Protection Officer, UK Biobank, Units 1-2 Spectrum Way, Adswood, Stockport, SK3 0SA.